Flyaway Friday: Getting To Know The Japanese Better

 Rush-hours at the major stations are pretty crazy, but it is completely organized.
 Let it be the train delays due to heavy snow or rain, you won’t see chaos at the stations but people patiently waiting in queues for the next train.

-elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 4
+Elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 4

 Yes, there are random rainy days and that’s why you will find umbrellas being sold at every store.
 The funny thing about umbrellas in Tokyo is, the people don’t mind stealing or in their words ‘borrowing’ an umbrella that has been abandoned or forgotten.